 Port congestion is a big deal in 2021, too.
 In fact, as many as 2 dozen ships might be waiting in the San Pedro Bay to berth at ports in Los Angeles and Long Beach at any given time.
-This bottleneck is slowing imports and disrupting supply chains, and causing sky-high demurrage charges.
+This bottleneck is slowing imports, disrupting supply chains, and causing sky-high demurrage charges.

 Drayage is important to alleviating port congestion as it can get containers off the dock and on the move.

 All these factors make container drayage an important part of the logistics landscape as 2021 inches closer to 2022.